erayush17/WebCrawler/README.md

 Note:

-Run the application will adminitrator priviledges
+Run the application will administrator priviledges!!

 Steps to configure and execute: